Lymphotoxin alpha: Effects on gastrointestinal system

-The gastrointestinal immune system contains up to 70-80% of the antibody producing cells of the body.
 During embryonic development, LT-α signaling plays an active part in the formation of the gastrointestinal immune system.
 In particular, LT-α mediated signaling is responsible for the development of intestinal lymphoid structures such as Peyer’s patches.
 This intestinal lymphoid follicle plays an important role in the immune system of the digestive tract.

 Peyer’s patches are highly specialized lymphoid nodules located in the intestine.
 They are surrounded by follicle-associated epithelium and are able to interact with other immune cells through the transcytosis of foreign antigens.
 In addition to this function, Peyer’s patches facilitate the production Ig-A producing immunocytes, thus increasing the efficacy of the adaptive immune system.

 The development of Peyer’s patches requires the binding and activation of LT-β receptor with LT-α1-β2 complex.
 Experiments involving transgenic mice have shown that the absence of LT-α resulted in the lack of Peyer’s patches and other lymph nodes.
 The lack of Peyer’s patches and other lymph nodes have also been shown to reduce levels of Ig-A. Being the most produced immunoglobulin, Ig-A protects against mucosal pathogens by regulating bacterial growth and inhibiting antigen adhesion to the intestine under normal conditions.
 Reduced levels of Ig-A greatly diminishes gut immune regulation and deregulate protection against microbes, thereby emphasizing the importance of LT-mediated response for the expression of Ig-A.

 Nomenclature

-Discovered by Granger and his research group in 1960, LT-alpha was known as lymphotoxin.
+Discovered by Granger and his research group in 1968, LT-alpha was known as lymphotoxin.
 As years progressed, its name was changed to tumor necrosis factor-beta (TNF-β).
 Later discovery of LT-β and LT-α1-β2 complex prompted the disposal of TNF-β and the subdivision of LT into two classes: LT-α and LT-β.